 When it was just Vincent and me, our SEO process worked fine, but now it was wildly inefficient.
 We couldn't keep up with the influx of new clients, as well as the increasing size of the websites we were working on.

 Aligning the SEO process and tooling with how search engines work

 It wasn't just about working more efficiently.
 We kept on finding out about huge SEO issues too late.
 The weekly crawl schedule we had in place was fundamentally flawed.
 Hell, even a daily schedule is flawed.
 Now imagine that most SEOs actually work with a monthly crawl schedule—madness!

 So why do today's most accepted SEO auditing solutions fall short?

 Because search engines are continuously crawling your websites.
 And your SEO tooling needs to do the same.
 For years now, SEOs like us had to accept that crawl schedules were the best we could do to safeguard websites.
 Even the best SEO tools out there couldn't notify you when something on your website went wrong.
 The industry's quality control standards needed to change—we needed an SEO tool that approaches websites the way a search engine crawler would and could alert us when disaster struck.

-We completely reworked our SEO process, which we dubbed the Continuous SEO Framework, and developed an in-house SEO tool which, though crude, provided us with a whole new way of doing SEO:
+We completely reworked our SEO process, which we dubbed the (opens in a new tab), and developed an in-house SEO tool which, though crude, provided us with a whole new way of doing SEO: